Angelbert Metoyer

-Angelbert Metoyer (born in July 1977 in Houston, Texas) (AN-gel-bər MUH-twy-ər) is an American visual artist on the forefront of afrofuturism.
+Angelbert Metoyer (AN-gel-bər MUH-twy-ər; born July 7, 1977) is an American visual artist specializing in afrofuturism.
 Metoyer began his artistic career through Rick Lowe's Project Row Houses in Houston, Texas and held his first solo exhibition there in 1994.
 He subsequently moved to Atlanta to study drawing and painting at the Atlanta College of Art.
 Although a bit of a nomad having lived in various parts of the world, Metoyer currently lives in Houston and Rotterdam.

 Metoyer's art explores memory and social history through the lenses of science, philosophy, and religion.
 He works in various media, including drawing, painting, installation, and sound.
 He appropriates unusual art materials, which he calls "excrements of industry," that include coal, glass, debris, oil, tar, mirrors, and gold dust.

 Metoyer's work is in the permanent collections of the US Department of State, Houston Museum of Fine Art, The Charles, H. Wright Museum, African American Museum of Contemporary Art, the ACE Collection, and the Museum of Fine Arts in Leipzig, Germany.
 He has shown at the Venice Biennale, Art Basel Miami, and a renegade show Art Basel Switzerland.

 Metoyer is regularly published in essays and studies accompanying exhibitions including Strange Pilgrims.
 He is also featured as one of five Black artists of particular significance in Collecting Black Studies: The Art of Material Culture at the University of Texas at Austin.

 In addition, his artwork has been used in many album and book covers, including Mike Ladd's Negrophilia, Saul Williams' Niggy Tardust, Bilal's In Another Life (2015) and VOYAGE-19 (2020), and Marcus Guillery's Red Now and Laters.